The Ultimate 2 Days in Cinque Terre Itinerary

 When to visit Cinque Terre

-It comes to no surprise that the peak season for tourism is the summer time, with June to August being the craziest months.
+It comes as no surprise that the peak season for tourism in Cinque Terre is the summer time, with June to August being the craziest months.
 Late September to late October is a great period to visit as tourism slows down and the weather is perfect – hot, but not excruciating.

 As a general rule – do not visit Italy in August as it’s a holiday month.
 Not only is the weather too hot, but most businesses are closed for the holiday.